cyberkitty0110/NightwolfOS-Micro/README.md

 -------------------------------------------------------------------------------------------------------------------

 Tools used in NWOS-M are NOT owned or developed by cyberkitty0110 unless otherwise stated.
-Such tools as: OSIntgram, Sherlock, etc. are intellectual property of their respective developers.
+Such tools are intellectual property of their respective developers.